kogakure/website-11ty-stefanimhoff.de/src/posts/2020/apps-tools-services.md

 ## Development

+### NeoVim 🖥

+I use [NeoVim](https://neovim.io/) as my primary code editor.
+It’s just the best editor available.
+You can see my configuration files, the mappings, settings, functions, and the plugins I use in my [dotfiles](https://github.com/kogakure/dotfiles/tree/master/nvim) repository.

 ### Visual Studio Code 🖥

-I use [Visual Studio Code](https://code.visualstudio.com/) as my primary code editor.
-It’s just the best editor available.
-But because I’m a Vim user for more than a decade, I use a [NeoVim integration](https://marketplace.visualstudio.com/items?itemName=asvetliakov.vscode-neovim).
-This way I can combine the best of both worlds.
-And I still use [NeoVim](https://neovim.io/) from time to time, when Visual Studio Code is not powerful enough for a task.
+I still use [Visual Studio Code](https://code.visualstudio.com/) from time to time.
 I use a bunch of extensions which would be too much to list them all.
-Maybe I’ll do it in a future blog post.

-### iTerm 🖥
+### Kitty 🖥

-Even though _Visual Studio Code_ has a build-in terminal, I usually use it only for running tests or committing files in Git.
-I use [iTerm](https://iterm2.com/) instead.
-It’s the best terminal emulator available.
+I used iTerm2 for a long time as my terminal, but recently I switched to [Kitty](https://github.com/kovidgoyal/kitty).
+It is much fast which is important, because I use NeoVim in the terminal as my primary code editor.

 I use additionally [tmux](https://github.com/tmux/tmux/) and [tmuxinator](https://github.com/tmuxinator/tmuxinator) to manage and restore multiple terminal sessions.
 I can easily switch between projects or keep multiple servers running.

 ### GitHub 📱 🖥 🌐